-Oh Beet, how I love you and your heavily earthy taste as well as your jewel like color!
-While most people, push you off to the side as you lay there helpless in the produce isle, I take you in.
+Oh, Beet, how I love you and your heavily earthy taste as well as your jewel-like color!
+While most people, push you off to the side as you lay there helpless in the produce aisle, I take you in.
 I grab you eagerly off of the shelve and lay you in my cart.
 Smiling.
 Happy.
 Thinking of all the possibilities, like this recipe for Easy Pickled Beets.

 I typically pick up a jar of pickled beets when the craving arrives or a recipe calls for them.
 Even though I grew up around a household of canners, I have yet to really give it a try.
 I am a little scared of ruining a wonderful batch of fresh produce, to a case of Botulism.
 Lately, I have been doing what I like to call, “small batch production”.
 I have made some jam with plums; delightful on toast.
 And now I have made pickled beets.

 The inspiration for this week’s Summer Fest came from a salad we recently had at a favorite hangout.
 It was made with simple house-cured pickled beets, a little shallot dressing, and watercress.
 I immediately came home with a wild idea to make pickled beets so I purchased canning jars and started a small batch of pickled beets.

 This recipe is simple.
 If you are afraid of canning or should I say nervous, this will definitely break the ice.
 I had hoped to use orange or golden yellow beets, but could only find my friend, the red beet.
 That was okay as I knew she would still delight me with the earthiness I craved.
 I used white wine vinegar instead of cider or red wine, as I wanted the recipe a bit lighter.
 As well I kept the sugar content low; I did not want my friend the beet to be overly sweet.
 Besides, beets have a naturally high sugar content anyhow, why add more?
 Then I tossed in tarragon.
 Tarragon plays nicely with beets and we are just really into tarragon right now.
 Simple, isn’t it?